ai-cfia/fertiscan-pipeline/pipeline/README.md

 - Adapting to DSPy's structured approach requires rethinking direct LLM calls
 - Limited documentation for some advanced DSPy features
 - Initial overhead of setting up the DSPy infrastructure
+- Setting up the evaluation pipeline for performance and accuracy monitoring.

 ## 6. Conclusion